 F-2.
-Advocate for the Least Restrictive Alternative.
+Advocate for the Least Restrictive Alternative

 At the dispositional hearing, the attorney should argue in support of a dispositional order that constitutes the least restrictive alternative.

-An adjudication of delinquency, which results from a finding that the respondent requires supervision, treatment or confinement (FCA § 352.1[1]), must be based on a preponderance of the evidence.
-FCA § 350.3(2).
+An adjudication of delinquency, which results from a finding that the respondent requires supervision, treatment or confinement (F.C.A. § 352.1[1]), must be based on a preponderance of the evidence.
+F.C.A. § 350.3(2).
 If the court cannot make the required finding, the petition must be dismissed.
-FCA § 352.1(2).
+F.C.A. § 352.1(2).

-The possible orders the court can issue upon an adjudication of delinquency are conditional discharge (FCA § 353.1); probation (FCA § 353.2); placement in the respondent's own home or in the custody of a suitable relative or other private person (FCA § 353.3[1]); placement with the Commissioner of Social Services, which may include specification of a particular agency or class of agencies (FCA § 353.3[2]); and placement with the New York State Office of Children and Family Services, with the respondent to be placed in an OCFS-run facility (FCA § 353.3[3]), placed with a particular agency or class of agencies (FCA § 353.3[4]), or placed with the Commissioner of Mental Health or the Commissioner of Mental Retardation and Developmental Disabilities (FCA § 353.4).
-Restrictive placements in designated felony cases are governed by FCA § 353.5.
+The possible orders the court can issue upon an adjudication of delinquency are conditional discharge (F.C.A. § 353.1); probation (F.C.A. § 353.2); placement in the respondent's own home or in the custody of a suitable relative or other private person (F.C.A. § 353.3[1]); in a social services district operating "Close to Home" services pursuant to Social Services Law § 404 (New York City is the only jurisdiction affected by the "Close to Home" legislation), placement with the Commissioner of Social Services for a non-secure or (if available) a limited secure level of care, or placement with the New York State Office of Children and Family Services for a limited secure (if not available with the Commissioner) or secure level of care (F.C.A. § 353.3[2], [2-a]); in non-Close-to-Home social services districts, placement with the Commissioner of Social Services, which may include specification of a particular agency or class of agencies (F.C.A. § 353.3[2]); in non-Close-to-Home social services districts, placement with the Office of Children and Family Services, with authorization to place the respondent in a non-secure, limited secure or secure OCFS facility (F.C.A. § 353.3[3]), or with a direction to place the respondent with a particular agency or class of agencies (F.C.A. § 353.3[4]); or placed with the Office of Children and Family Services or with the Commissioner of Social Services with a direction for the temporary transfer of the respondent to the custody of the Commissioner of Mental Health or the Commissioner of Mental Retardation and Developmental Disabilities (F.C.A. § 353.4).
+Restrictive placements in designated felony cases are governed by F.C.A. § 353.5.

 Restitution and/or or services for the public good may be ordered in connection with one of the above-described dispositional orders.
-FCA § 353.6.
+F.C.A. § 353.6.
 The attorney should raise an objection when the child does not have the financial means to make restitution, or when an order requiring services for the public good involves an excessive time commitment that threatens to undermine the child's school attendance and other important activities.